Ryan-Palmer/ryan-palmer.github.io/docs/_posts/2025-11-03-doc-extraction-with-agent-framework.md

 In the previous example I had two agents, the document-chunk-extracting vision agent and the contract-extracting reasoning agent with chunk search capabilities.
 They were run [sequentially](https://learn.microsoft.com/en-us/semantic-kernel/frameworks/agent/agent-orchestration/sequential?pivots=programming-language-csharp), which is one pattern of [agent orchestration](https://learn.microsoft.com/en-us/semantic-kernel/frameworks/agent/agent-orchestration/?pivots=programming-language-csharp).

-> The links here are to the Semantic Kernel docs I used, but the functionality is [being added to Microsoft Agent Framework](https://learn.microsoft.com/en-us/agent-framework/user-guide/workflows/orchestrations/overview) too
+> The links here are to the Semantic Kernel docs I used, but the functionality is [being added to Microsoft Agent Framework](https://learn.microsoft.com/en-us/agent-framework/user-guide/workflows/orchestrations/overview) too.

 It was here that I hit a fairly common issue.
 In normal circumstances you can't combine tool use and structured output when calling an agent.
 This is simply because forcing a JSON schema on the output prevents the agent calling tools.
 There are various slightly hacky workarounds, such as having a 'thinking output' field on your structured model.
 Another, which I tried here, is giving the agent a 'validation' tool with your model as structured input which just returns it unchanged.
 You can then ask the agent to call it before returning the output.

-This worked sometimes, but I would often need to ask the model to try searching again.
+This worked sometimes, but I would often need to ask the model to try searching for more info before trying again.
 This was a perfect opportunity to experiment with another common orchestration pattern, [Group Chat](https://learn.microsoft.com/en-us/semantic-kernel/frameworks/agent/agent-orchestration/group-chat?pivots=programming-language-csharp).
 More concretely, I would create an agent to act in my place as a 'critic' to the contract 'author'.
 These can be different LLMs from different providers - it's all abstracted away by the framework.

 The critic was instructed to either provide constructive feedback as to what was missing or utter the magic phrase `I approve`.
 The group chat orchestration requires a [GroupChatManager](https://learn.microsoft.com/en-us/semantic-kernel/frameworks/agent/agent-orchestration/group-chat?pivots=programming-language-csharp#customize-the-group-chat-manager).
 I re-implemented the sealed [AuthorCriticManager](https://github.com/markwallace-microsoft/semantic-kernel/blob/1ccdd1e649dd69bea6f797a3ad74e65f5228e7c0/dotnet/samples/GettingStartedWithAgents/Orchestration/Step03_GroupChat.cs#L92) class, which is itself a subclass of [RoundRobinGroupChatManager](https://learn.microsoft.com/en-us/dotnet/api/microsoft.agents.ai.workflows.agentworkflowbuilder.roundrobingroupchatmanager?view=agent-framework-dotnet-latest) with two simple overloads:
 - `FilterResults` filters for messages by the author